Roshimosh/project_smile/README.md

 # project_smile
 # Based Smiles: Immutable HBAR Rewards for Genuine Smiles 😊

-An innovative Web3 application that uses Hederas decentralized network (inspired by AgentKit and built on Coinbase Development Platform) to analyze your smile and rewards genuine happiness with USDC cryptocurrency.
+An innovative Web3 application that uses Hederas decentralized network (inspired by AgentKit and built on Coinbase Development Platform) to analyze your smile and rewards genuine happiness with HBARcryptocurrency.

 ## How It Works